MiscellaneousStuff/mech-interp-tinystories/README.md

 ## Analysis Plan

-To analyze the MLP layer after attention in the transformer block of GPT-2, you'd want to examine how the model transforms the activations output by the attention mechanism, and how these are used in the subsequent feed-forward layer.
+**To analyze the MLP layer after attention in the transformer block of GPT-2, you'd want to examine how the model transforms the activations output by the attention mechanism, and how these are used in the subsequent feed-forward layer.**

-Given the hooks you've set, and your intention to investigate the MLP layer following the attention mechanism, you'll want to look into these specific hooks:
+**Given the hooks you've set, and your intention to investigate the MLP layer following the attention mechanism, you'll want to look into these specific hooks:**

-'blocks.0.hook_attn_out': This is the output of the attention mechanism.
+- `'blocks.0.hook_attn_out'`: This is the output of the attention mechanism.
 This tensor would be the starting point for our analysis as it represents the aggregated context from attention heads.

-'blocks.0.mlp.hook_pre': Represents the activations after the input is passed through the first layer of the MLP but before the activation function (like GELU in GPT-2).
+- `'blocks.0.mlp.hook_pre'`: Represents the activations after the input is passed through the first layer of the MLP but before the activation function (like GELU in GPT-2).

-'blocks.0.mlp.hook_post': Represents the activations after the activation function is applied.
+- `'blocks.0.mlp.hook_post'`: Represents the activations after the activation function is applied.

-'blocks.0.hook_mlp_out': This is the output of the MLP layer.
+- `'blocks.0.hook_mlp_out'`: This is the output of the MLP layer.

-Steps to Analyze the MLP Activations:
+**Steps to Analyze the MLP Activations:**

-Basic Statistics:
+**Basic Statistics:**

-Compute mean, variance, and other basic statistics for each of the above hooks.
+- Compute mean, variance, and other basic statistics for each of the above hooks.
 Are there any noticeable differences before and after the MLP layer?

-Visualization:
+**Visualization:**

-Plot heatmaps of the activations (you can do this for a batch of tokens or individual tokens).
+- Plot heatmaps of the activations (you can do this for a batch of tokens or individual tokens).
-Compare the difference between 'hook_attn_out' and 'hook_mlp_out'.
+- Compare the difference between `'hook_attn_out'` and `'hook_mlp_out'`.
 Look for significant changes or patterns.

-Distribution Analysis:
+**Distribution Analysis:**

-Plot histograms to see the distribution of activations.
+- Plot histograms to see the distribution of activations.
 Is there a shift in the distribution after passing through the MLP?
 Are activations more spread out or concentrated?

-Dimensionality Reduction:
+**Dimensionality Reduction:**

-Use PCA or t-SNE to visualize the activations in a reduced space.
+- Use PCA or t-SNE to visualize the activations in a reduced space.
 This can help you identify any clusters or patterns in the activations.

-Relationship with Attention Heads:
+**Relationship with Attention Heads:**

-As you have analyzed attention patterns, try to correlate specific attention behaviors with patterns in MLP activations.
+- As you have analyzed attention patterns, try to correlate specific attention behaviors with patterns in MLP activations.
 For instance, if a particular token had strong attention from a certain head, how does its activation change in the MLP?

-Activation Dynamics:
+**Activation Dynamics:**

-Analyze how different the activations are for different input samples.
-For instance, given two different sentences, how does the distribution of activations in 'hook_mlp_out' differ?
+- Analyze how different the activations are for different input samples.
+For instance, given two different sentences, how does the distribution of activations in `'hook_mlp_out'` differ?

-High Activation Tokens:
+**High Activation Tokens:**

-Identify tokens that have particularly high (or low) activations in 'hook_mlp_out'.
+- Identify tokens that have particularly high (or low) activations in `'hook_mlp_out'`.
 Are there specific patterns or token types that consistently result in high activations?

-Ablation Study:
+**Ablation Study:**

-A more advanced analysis could involve nullifying certain activations (setting them to zero) and observing the impact on the model's output.
+- A more advanced analysis could involve nullifying certain activations (setting them to zero) and observing the impact on the model's output.
 This could give insights into the importance of specific activations.

-Neuron-Level Analysis:
+**Neuron-Level Analysis:**

-Dive deeper into individual neurons or positions in the MLP.
+- Dive deeper into individual neurons or positions in the MLP.
 Are there neurons that activate particularly strongly for certain input patterns?

-Lastly, remember that analyzing neural network activations is more of an art than an exact science.
+**Lastly, remember that analyzing neural network activations is more of an art than an exact science.
 The above steps provide heuristics and might not lead to definite conclusions.
-Still, they can offer valuable insights into the model's behavior.
+Still, they can offer valuable insights into the model's behavior.**